African Minds

 May 2016

-Election Management Bodies in West Africa: A comparative study of the contribution of electoral commissions to the strengthen
+Election Management Bodies in West Africa: A Comparative Study of the Contribution of Electoral Commissions to the Strengthening of Democracy

-cover for Election Management Bodies in West Africa: A comparative study of the contribution of electoral commissions to the strengthen
+cover for Election Management Bodies in West Africa: A Comparative Study of the Contribution of Electoral Commissions to the Strengthening of Democracy

 Author: Ismaila Fall